-How to Get to Nara Deer Park
+How to Get to Nara, Japan from Osaka

 You can get to Nara from Osaka in a flash easily by train.
 The Kintetsu Nara Limited Express train takes around 30 minutes from Osaka-Namba Station to Kintetsu Nara Station, which is just steps from the park.

-What to Do in Nara
+What to Do in Nara, Japan

 The 1,000+ deer that roam Nara Park are no ordinary animals — legend has it they’re messengers of the gods.
 Communicating with deities must be hungry work, because these deer love the special crackers for sale in the park.
 Some even know how to bow when asking for food!
 Just remember not to tease them, no matter how tempted you are to get that deer selfie — they're still semi-wild animals, no matter how cute.